-- Protect the personnel working in the plant by taking appropriate measures, such as erecting identifying markings, safety barriers and warning signs and giving safety talks. - Observe the nationally applicable health and safety regulations. - It is forbidden for people with pacemakers to be close to the machine. - Do not carry any magnetic or electronic data media.
+- Protect the personnel working in the plant by taking appropriate measures, such as erecting identifying markings, safety barriers and warning signs and giving safety talks. - Comply with all of the national health and safety regulations. - It is forbidden for people with pacemakers to be close to the machine. - Do not carry any magnetic or electronic data media.

-2.6 Use in hazardous areas
+2.5 Use in hazardous areas

-Electrical systems in hazardous zones must be assembled, installed, and operated by the applicable responsible persons in accordance with the applicable rules and regulations.
+Electrical installations in hazardous zones must be mounted, installed and operated by the applicable responsible persons in accordance with the applicable rules and regulations.

-The basic requirements relating to electrical systems and their operation in hazardous areas are described, for instance, in EU Directive 1999/92/EC as well as in IEC / EN 60079-14.
+The basic requirements relating to electrical installations and their operation in hazardous areas are described, for instance, in directive 1999/92/EC as well as in standard IEC / EN 60079-14 or when using the electrical machine outside the European Community, in country-specific regulations, for example in USA and Canada according to NEC500/505/506 or CEC Section 18